 Round 2 are the Regional Finals, held in each state/region in Australia and New Zealand.
 Students who achieve a high score in Round 1 are invited to attend a full day of activities at a university campus/research institution in their capital city.
 The exact timing of the day of activities will be determined by the Brain Bee Challenge state/island coordinators in the period between June – August.

 On that day, as well as participating in two rounds of live questioning to determine who will become the state/region champion, students also have a day filled with activities to educate them about neuroscience and associated research.
 This may include lab tours, demonstrations, lectures, experiments and the opportunity to speak to researchers.
 There is also a team competition on the day where schools compete against each other to win prizes for their school.

-The learning material for the Round 2 of the competition is the US Society for Neuroscience's book, Brain Facts which can be obtained here: https://www.brainfacts.org/the-brain-facts-book
+The learning material for the Round 2 of the competition will build on the Round 1 material to include the US Society for Neuroscience's book, Brain Facts which can be obtained here: https://www.brainfacts.org/the-brain-facts-book

 Round 3 - National Finals